aKshAshish/frontend-adventures/react/README.md

 - **useEffect** :

-hook from react library provides a way to call the external APIs and update the states.
+hook provides a way to call the external APIs and update the states.

 - For the first time when component loads useEffect is called after the initial render.
 - useEffect will be called everytime if there is a change in the value of it's dependencies.